 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!

 An eSIM works just like an app: you buy it, you download it, and BOOM!
-You’re connected.
-It’s just that easy.
+You’re connected the minute you land.
+It’s that easy.

 Is your phone eSIM ready?
 Read about how e-Sims work or click below to see one of the top eSIM providers on the market and ditch the plastic.

-Buy an eSIM!
+Grab an eSIM!

-#4 Sint-Gillis Quarter – Coolest Place to Stay in Bruges
+4. Sint-Gillis Quarter – Coolest Place to Stay in Bruges

 The Sint-Gillis Quarter is one of the coolest places to stay in Bruges.
 This beautiful and hip district is located north of the city centre and is right across the canal from lively Market Square.
 It offers an excellent escape for travellers looking for a break from the traffic and tourists without taking you too far away from the action and adventures of central Bruges.

-Sint-Gillis is also one of Bruges’ best neighbourhoods for wining and dining.
+Sint-Gillis is also one of Bruges’ best neighborhoods for wining and dining.
 Here you’ll find a great selection of eateries, bistros, cafes and canteens that will cater to travellers of all tastes, styles and budgets.
 So whether you want to indulge in moules and frites or sip a Belgian brew, Sint-Gillis is the place for you!

 Things to See and Do in Sint-Gillis Quarter